The uniform list below will be enforced from September 2018 -

 o Royal blue sweatshirt / fleece / cardigan with academy logo.

-o Red gingham-style summer dresses (please note - playsuits are not an acceptable alternative).
+o Red gingham-style summer dresses (please note - playsuits are not recommended, but are allowed)

 o Black or dark brown sensible shoes (no trainers or leisure shoes, no more than ankle high, without heels – please check with the school if you are unsure before purchase).